 UNIM’s mission is to improve the accuracy of cancer diagnosis, and accordingly, its treatment.
 Currently, it is estimated that between 50 and 80 percent of patients are given inaccurate diagnoses, resulting in people undergoing unnecessary operations and chemotherapy, being given the wrong kind of treatment for the cancer they have, or being incorrectly told that they do not have cancer.
-UNIM, a resident of Skolkovo’s biomed cluster, is trying to change these frightening statistics by ensuring that as many specialists as possible see a patient’s slides and that diagnosis is given based on a collegiate decision.
+UNIM, a resident of Skolkovo’s biomed cluster, is trying to change these frightening statistics by ensuring that as many specialists as needed (and at least two) see a patient’s slides and that diagnosis is given based on a collegiate decision.

-“Generally, diagnosis is basically devoid of any information technology: the doctor looks at the histological glass slides through the microscope, and that’s it,” says Olga Karpova, lab manager at UNIM.
+“Generally, diagnosis is basically devoid of any information technology: the doctor looks at the histological glass slides through the microscope, and that’s it,” says Olga Karpova, head of communications at UNIM.

-“We have tried to make this area as digital as possible.
-We have two software programmes: one that curates the processes inside the lab, and the second is our Digital Pathology, which connects pathomorphologists in a unified network that allows them to make a collegiate diagnosis.”
+“We have made this area as digital as possible.
+We have two software programmes: one that curates the processes inside the lab, and the second is our Digital Pathology, which connects pathomorphologists in a unified worldwide network that allows them to make a collegiate diagnosis.”

 Olga Karpova, lab manager at UNIM.
 Photo: Sk.ru.

-At this point, in the words of Karpova, “the magic begins.”
+At this point, in the words of Karpova, “the new technology magic begins.”
 The slide is put into an immunohistochemistry machine that performs selective imaging of the antigens (proteins) in the cells by recording their reaction to various antibodies.
-This enables the doctors who analyse the slide to say with great accuracy what kind of cancer it is, and how aggressive it is, says Karpova.
+This enables the doctors who analyse the slide and other clinical information such as CT and MRI scans to say with great accuracy what kind of cancer it is, and how aggressive it is, says Karpova.